Answers for Northern Ireland

 • Grounds Rent review period greater than or equal to 10 years

 • Ground Rent escalation less than or equal to RPI.
-Any RPI increase must not exceed the AST thresholds under the Housing Act 1988.

 • Ground Rent doubles every 20 years or over any longer period and does not continue to double after 125 years.
-Any doubling of ground rent must not be capable of exceeding the AST thresholds.

 First Trust Bank Mortgage Business Team